futuregrid/virtual-cluster/doc/source/intro.rst

 	If you have done all the steps above, then you can run the test scripte by::

-	$ python Performance_Testall.py
+	$ python Performance_Testall.py -o <output-file> -i <image-id>

-	This will run tests which involve creating different virtual clusters with various parameters, running MPI program and terminating virtual clusters, then produces performance_test_raw which contains all the performance data you collected.
+	This will run tests which involve creating different virtual clusters with various parameters, running MPI program and terminating virtual clusters, then produces output file which contains all the performance test result data you collected.

 	When you finish performance test, you will get result like following::